Japan uses targeted coronavirus testing; South Korea goes big. The U.S. faces a choice.

 South Korea has won global praise for swiftly making coronavirus tests widely available and has already tested more than 394,000 people.
 It has found 9,583 infected people.

-Japan, a country whose population of about 127 million is more than twice that of South Korea, has conducted more than 48,000 tests on around 28,000 people and found 1,724 cases.
+Japan, a country whose population of about 127 million is more than twice that of South Korea, has conducted more than 48,000 tests on approximately 28,000 people and found 1,724 cases.

 Sign up for our Coronavirus Updates newsletter to track the outbreak.
 All stories linked in the newsletter are free to access.